International Petroleum Corporation Announces Completion Of Annual Normal Course Issuer Bid

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Nov.
-18, 2024 (GLOBE NEWSWIRE) -- International petroleum Corporation (IPC or the Corporation) (TSX, nasdaq Stockholm: IPCO) is pleased to announce that IPC has completed the current normal course issuer bid / share repurchase program (NCIB), purchasing for cancellation 8,342,119 IPC common shares between December 2023 and November 2024, representing approximately 6.5% of the total outstanding common shares at the commencement of the NCIB.
+(MENAFN- GlobeNewsWire - Nasdaq) International petroleum Corporation (IPC or the Corporation) (TSX, nasdaq Stockholm: IPCO) is pleased to announce that IPC has completed the current normal course issuer bid / share repurchase program (NCIB), purchasing for cancellation 8,342,119 IPC common shares between December 2023 and November 2024, representing approximately 6.5% of the total outstanding common shares at the commencement of the NCIB.
 As previously announced, the IPC Board of Directors has approved, subject to acceptance by the Toronto stock exchange (TSX), the renewal of IPC's NCIB for a further twelve months from December 2024 to December 2025.
-IPC expects that the 2024/2025 NCIB will permit IPC to purchase on the TSX and/or Nasdaq Stockholm, and cancel up to a further approximately 7.5 million common shares, representing approximately 6.2% of the total outstanding common shares (10% of IPC's "public float" under applicable TSX rules).
+IPC expects that the 2024/2025 NCIB will permit IPC to purchase on the TSX and/or Nasdaq Stockholm, and cancel up to a further approximately 7.5 million common shares, representing approximately 6.2% of the total outstanding common shares (10% of IPC's“public float” under applicable TSX rules).

 During the period of November 11 to 15, 2024, IPC repurchased a total of 191,989 IPC common shares (ISIN: CA46016U1084) on Nasdaq Stockholm.
 All of these share repurchases were carried out by Pareto Securities AB on behalf of IPC.